Your help is there when the first decision is made

 Empowering teens, young adults, and adults with Down syndrome is a major component of all our programs.
 You help subsidize the cost of the MDSC’s Advocates in Motion (AIM) program, which provides fun, inclusive, interactive events each month for teens and young adults ages 13 to 22.
 AIM participants develop leadership and self-advocacy skills, form meaningful relationships with peers, and build their self-confidence in an encouraging environment.

-Your generosity also benefits the Self-Advocate Advisory Council (SAAC), the MDSC’s newest initiative that gives self-advocates ages 22+ a voice within the organization.
+Your generosity also benefits the Self-Advocate Advisory Council (SAAC), which gives self-advocates ages 22+ a voice within the organization.

 You help train educators

 The MDSC hosts an Annual Educators Forum every November, which is designed for educators across New England to learn best practices for educating students with Down syndrome in an inclusive classroom.
-Our Education Resource Specialist also provides timely support, guidance, and resources to families with questions about their children’s education.
+Our Education Director also provides timely support, guidance, and resources to families with questions about their children’s education.